HollyGold Price Tops $0.33 on Top Exchanges (HGOLD)

 According to CryptoCompare, “HollyGold (HGOLD) hopes to create a happy and prosperous environment for its coin holders.
 HollyGold’s VIP Premiere Club allows its coin holders to have a chance of chasing their dreams of becoming the next “Shinning Star”. “

-It is usually not possible to purchase alternative cryptocurrencies such as HollyGold directly using US dollars.
-Investors seeking to acquire HollyGold should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HollyGold using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as HollyGold directly using US dollars.
+Investors seeking to trade HollyGold should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy HollyGold using one of the aforementioned exchanges.

 Receive News & Updates for HollyGold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HollyGold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.